USA-RedDragon/USA-RedDragon/README.md

 ### Minor Projects

 - 📈 [metrics-actioner](https://github.com/USA-RedDragon/metrics-actioner) - Perform in-cluster actions based on AlertManager alerts
+- 🍵 [gitea-mirror](https://github.com/USA-RedDragon/gitea-mirror) - A simple Go program to mirror repositories from GitHub to Gitea
 - 📻 [Trunk Recorder Prometheus Exporter](https://github.com/USA-RedDragon/trunk-recorder-prometheus) - This is a plugin for [Trunk Recorder](https://github.com/robotastic/trunk-recorder) that publishes metrics in Prometheus format.
 - 📻 [Trunk Recorder SoapySDRPlay3](https://github.com/USA-RedDragon/trunk-recorder-soapysdrplay3) -  These are images of [Trunk Recorder](https://github.com/robotastic/trunk-recorder) with the [pothosware/SoapySDRPlay3](https://github.com/pothosware/SoapySDRPlay3) library installed along with the SDRPlay API v3.07 for use with SDRPlay receivers.
 - 🔍 [Kiri Revision Inspector GitHub Action](https://github.com/USA-RedDragon/kiri-github-action) - This is a GitHub action that uses the [Kiri Revision Inspector](https://github.com/leoheck/kiri) to generate visual diffs for hardware projects using KiCad.